CCCU Semester Programs

-The Australian Studies Centre (ASC) is located at the Wesley Institute in Sydney, Australia.
-Throughout the semester, students study theology, global justice issues affecting Australia, indigenous cultures, and the arts.
-Home stays, service learning, and travel around Australia are important components of the ASC.
-Students observe Australia’s beautiful landscape, live in the cosmopolitan melting pot of Sydney, serve the poor of Sydney’s multi-cultural ghettos, and engage the political capital of Canberra and its power players.
-Students also come to know the traditions of Aboriginal people during an Outback excursion and spend the last week of each semester traveling to New Zealand to meet with Maori people.
+The Australian Studies Centre (ASC) is located at the Christian Heritage College in Brisbane, Australia.
+Throughout the semester, students can study Christian studies and ministries, business, community development, psychology, history, English, and drama; as well as the modern Australian landscape and indigenous cultures.
+Homestays, service learning, and travel around Australia are important components of the ASC.
+Students observe Australia's beautiful landscape, live in the cosmopolitan melting pot of Brisbane, serve the poor of Australia's multi-cultural ghettos, and engage the political capital of Canberra and its power players.
+Students also come to know the traditions of Aboriginal people during an Outback excursion and can enroll in a course that includes traveling to New Zealand to meet with Maori people.

 China Studies Program *

 The China Studies Program enables students to engage China's ancient history and intrigue from an insider's perspective.
 While being immersed in Chinese culture, students participate in seminar courses on the historical, cultural, religious, geographic, and economic realities of this populous nation.
 Students will study standard Chinese language and apply their skills by serving in an orphanage or tutoring Chinese students in English.
 The program introduces students to the diversity of China, including Beijing, Shanghai, Xi'an, and Xiamen.
 This interdisciplinary, cross-cultural program enables students to communicate and understand the unique culture and people of China with an informed, Christ-centered perspective.